Pith helmet: Other countries

 Modern Italian municipal police wear a helmet modeled on the Model 1928 tropical helmet of the Royal Italian Army for foot patrols in summer.
 These are made from white plastic with cork or pith interior lining and resemble the British Custodian helmet, though taller and narrower.

 Pith helmets are worn by the Compagnie des Carabiniers du Prince of Monaco.

-In the Philippines, some ceremonial units such as the Presidential Security Command and the guard of honor of the National Police use pith helmets.

 They are also used by the King's Guards of the Royal Thai Army when on guard duty; a similar helmet but with plumes is used when in the full dress uniform with the plumes in uniform facings (similar to the bearskin).

 White Wolseley helmets are worn by mounted Presidential Guard members in Harare, Zimbabwe, during the State Opening of the first session of Parliament each year.

 Civilian and commercial uses

 The pith helmet has had a limited comeback in recent years, with their now novel appearance and genuine functionality making the headdress increasingly popular for gardening, hiking, safari, and other outdoor activities.
 Today's helmets are generally available in four basic types (see below).
 These have changed little since the early 1900s, except that for more effortless adjustment; the inner headband utilises hook-and-loop fasteners (e.g., Velcro) instead of the earlier brass pins.
 They can also be soaked in water to keep the wearer's head cool in hot weather and feature an adjustable chinstrap towards the front.